 Recipe: Lussekatter – Swedish Saffron Buns

-Lussekatter are Swedish saffron buns, which you eat throughout December in Sweden.
-These golden-yellow buns are a staple during the Christmas season, particularly on Saint Lucia’s Day, which is celebrated on December 13th.
-Saint Lucia was a young Christian girl who was martyred in 304 CE.
-According to legend, Lucia wore a crown of candles to light her way as she secretly brought food to persecuted Christians hiding in Roman catacombs.
-The lussekatter are a highlight of the Lucia celebrations, where girls and boys dressed in white gowns sing songs and serve these delicious buns, symbolizing the light with their bright color in the dark Scandinavian winter.
+Lussekatter are Swedish saffron buns, eaten throughout December, and especially on Saint Lucia’s Day on December 13.
+The bright yellow color makes them a staple of the season.
+Saint Lucia was a young Christian girl who was martyred in 304 CE, and according to legend, she wore a crown of candles to light her way as she secretly brought food to persecuted Christians hiding in Roman catacombs.
+Today, the Lucia celebrations feature girls and boys dressed in white gowns who sing songs and serve these golden buns, which symbolize light during the dark Scandinavian winter.

-I used to live in Sweden for 6 years, and when I am baking lussekatter, it brings back lots of nice memories from student life and Sweden-style Christmas fun, including lussekatter and Blossa Glögg (Swedish mulled wine).
-Even if you do not have any Swedish Christmas memories to dwell on, you should still consider adding Swedish lussekatter to your holiday baking schedule.
-They are not savory, but they are also far from as sweet as other Christmas cookies can be, and they taste really good, served hot, straight from the oven, with mulled wine or hot chocolate.
+I lived in Sweden for six years while I was in university, and whenever I bake lussekatter, I’m reminded of student life and Swedish Christmas traditions, complete with lussekatter and Blossa Glögg (Swedish mulled wine).
+Even if you don’t have Swedish holiday memories to lean on, I still think you should add lussekatter to your December baking lineup.
+They aren’t savory, but they are far less sweet than most Christmas cookies, and they’re wonderful straight from the oven with mulled wine or hot chocolate.

-Like most people in Sweden I have always made my lussekatter with Kesella (quark/fromage blanc from the Swedish dairy brand Arla), as it has been common sense among Swedes for years, that adding Kesella makes the lussekatter more moist.
-Though recently, there has been a fierce debate in Sweden about whether it is actually the case or if it’s merely a myth, resulting from a well-executed PR trick from Arla.
-Judging from various expert opinions, it seems that the latter is the case, but as I have always made my Lussekatter with Kesella, it takes more to shake my faith in Kesella, kind of like telling a kid that Santa doesn’t exist:)
+Like most people in Sweden, I’ve always made my lussekatter with Kesella (a quark/fromage blanc product from the Swedish dairy brand Arla).
+Swedes have long believed that adding Kesella makes the buns more moist.
+But recently, there’s been a lively debate about whether that’s actually true or if it was simply the result of a very clever PR move by Arla.
+From what I’ve read, the latter might be closer to the truth, but since I’ve always used Kesella, it will take more than a few expert opinions to shake my faith in it.
+It’s a bit like telling a kid that Santa doesn’t exist.

 The photos in this post are from two different batches.
-The dough is rolled into medium-thin ropes, but the first batch, was made from thicker dough-ropes and thus resulted in bigger buns:)
+I usually roll the dough into medium thin ropes, but the first batch was made from slightly thicker ropes, which is why those buns turned out bigger.

 Recipe: Lussekatter – Swedish Saffron Buns